Kiana the sea otter diagnosed with lymphoma, given end-of-life care at Shedd Aquarium

-CHICAGO (WLS) -- Kiana the 16-year-old northern sea otter has spent her entire life at Chicago's Shedd Aquarium with her caretaker, Christy Sterling, after being rescued as a pup off the coast of Alaska.
-In 2020, Kiana was diagnosed with lymphoma and the Shedd staff are now transitioning to provide her with end-of-life care.

-"Kiana the Sea Otter" is episode 1 of "An Ocean On The Lake," the multi-part behind-the-scenes series from ABC 7 Chicago and Shedd Aquarium.
+Christy Sterling was first hired at Shedd to take care of Kiana in 2005, right after the orphaned otter pup had been rescued in Alaska.
+Sterling spent the past 16 years working with Kiana.

+"Taking care of an otter pup is kind of like taking care of a baby," Sterling said.
+"That's how I got to know Kiana.
+I knew her ever since I could pretty much hold her and feed her a bottle of formula."

-One of five sea otters currently living at Shedd, Kiana is a geriatric animal who spends much of her time chewing on ice cubes and cleaning her fur (sea otters have the densest fur in the animal kingdom).
+One of five sea otters currently living at Shedd, Kiana was a geriatric animal who spends much of her time chewing on ice cubes and cleaning her fur (sea otters have the densest fur in the animal kingdom).
+The elderly otter had recently completed her final treatment of chemotherapy, when staff estimated that she was entering her final stages of life a year after her cancer diagnosis.

 Kiana the sea otter diagnosed with lymphoma, given end-of-life care at Shedd Aquarium

-Note: This story was updated on June 16, after Kiana had passed away.